manublackarch/Learning/git-write.md

-Perfect!
-Since you're now confident with Git and syncing to GitHub, let's move on to crafting beautiful `.md` (Markdown) files — just like the professional walkthroughs you admire (e.g. pred07 style).

----

 ## ✅ What Is Markdown?

 Markdown is a lightweight markup language used to format plain text.
 GitHub automatically **renders** `.md` files to look beautiful with headings, images, tables, code blocks, etc.